 File Size Limit: To use the browser-based upload function, file can’t exceed 2.5GB.
 However, Harvard Dataverse is willing to work with Harvard researchers who have larger files.

-Dataset Size Limit: 1TB, but Harvard Dataverse will work with Harvard researchers who have larger datasets (>1 TB).
+Dataset Size Limit: 1TB per researcher.
+Harvard Dataverse will work with Harvard researchers who have larger datasets (>1 TB).

 Data Attribution and Citation Tools

 - Within Harvard Dataverse, specific programs or projects can create nested dataverses (collections), and each nested dataverse (collections) itself can contain nested dataverses (collections) or one or more datasets.
 Harvard Dataverse assigns a DOI to each dataset and datafile within a dataverse.

 - Dataset authors can identify themselves and other types of data contributors using the following types of unique IDs: ORCID, ISNI, LCNA, VIAF, GND, DAI, researcherID, ScopusID.

 - When substantive changes are made to the metadata and files associated with a published dataset, a new version number is assigned to the existing dataset citation; the DOI remains constant.
 Users have the option to determine if substantial metadata changes should result in a “major version” change.

 - Minor version changes will not impact the existing citation version number, but a minor version number will appear in the “versions” tab of the dataset page (*.*).
 All deletions/additions/replacement of data files will result in a major version# change that is displayed in the citation ( v1 ---> v2) and in the “version s” tab of the dataset and file landing page.